PeterMyer/Byte-RecipeReader/README.md

 ## How to use Byte
 ### Upload Images

 Find you favorite cook book recipe and upload pictures of the ingredients and instructions.
-You can use one or multiple multiple images to construct a recipe.

 Text should be cropped around the sections you wish the reader to parse in order to get the most accurate information.
 There is a built in cropper feature to allow adjustment of uploaded images.
 For best results images should be flat and evenly lit.

 ### Build Recipe

-Once images are prepared you can navigate to the Build Recipe page and use the drag and drop feature to select and organize your images.
-After clicking 'Build' Byte will read the text from each image and output text editor boxes for each image, where you can adjust the text as needed.

 When you are satisfied with the text and submit Byte will output a recipe edit page where you can add final details such number of servings and any additional ingredients not included in the original recipe.